lucacampanella/corda-flows-doc-builder/README.md

 to only analyze and output the documentation regarding these source files and omit all the other classes tagged as `@StartableByRPC` that are found in Jar files.
 - `--no-box-subflows`: don't draw dashed boxes around each subflow.
+- `--no-arrows`: don't draw the arrows between send and receive and between corresponding Corda subflows.
+If the option is present, the plugin won't try to pigure out if the send and receive protocol match.
+- `--draw-return`: draw the `return` statements.
+This can be particularly useful when an anticipated return prevents the flow to send or receive some object, because the user of the docs sees how this can happen.
+- `--no-draw-throw`: don't draw the `throw` statements.
+- `--no-draw-break-continue`: don't draw the `break` and `continue` statements.
+- `--draw-statements-with-relevant-methods`: draw also the statement in which a relevant method is called, not only the relevant method.
+For example with an instruction such as `SignedTransaction signedTransaction = super.call();` if this option is enabled, after the part representing the body of the `super.call()`, this instruction will also be shown.

 ## Running the tests